s-victor/TinyPedal/docs/customization.md

 * Refilling estimate calculation is different between `TIME` and `LAPS` type races, make sure to look at the correct value, check out `example usage` below for details.

 * `LMU` currently uses `absolute-refueling` mechanism (how much `total` fuel to fill tank up to), as opposite to relative fuel (how much to `add` on top of remaining fuel in tank).
-This means user has to manually add up both "remaining" and "refuel/refill" values for total fuel/energy refill.
+This means user has to manually add up both `remaining` and `refuel/refill` values for total fuel/energy refill.

 * This widget is meant for used in complex and endurance race situations.
 To avoid human error, it is necessary to have a good understanding of this widget and practicing proficiency before attempting to use any provided data in actual race.
 Once with enough practicing, it should be fairly easy to make the most out of it.